Introduction

 - Send too much context to the AI and it actually gets worse, not better

-These are lessons that are hard to learn from reading docs but obvious when you see them happen on your own machine.
+These are things that are hard to learn from reading docs but become super obvious when you see them happen on your own machine.

-Plus, there’s a practical benefit: no API costs while you’re experimenting.
+Plus, no API costs while you’re experimenting.
 You can run the same question 100 times while tweaking settings and it won’t cost you a penny.

 What you’ll need